MarkE16/LiveCanvas/README.md

 # IdeaDrawn | LiveCanvas

 Welcome to IdeaDrawn, a real time, open source platform for artists, developers, and tech enthusiasts to draw, share, and collaborate on a digital canvas!

-We're creating a space where creativity meets code, and we need your help!
-Contribute code, share designs, test features, or simply click the star button to show support!
+Join our growing community and be part of something innovative!

+We're building a space where creativity thrives, and we’d love for you to be part of it!
+You can:
+- ✅ **Contribute Code** – Help improve features, fix bugs, or suggest enhancements.
+- 🛠 **Test New Features** – Try out the latest updates and give feedback.
+- ⭐ **Support the Project** – Click the star button to help us grow!

+Every contribution, big or small, makes a difference.
+Join us and help shape the future of IdeaDrawn! 🚀

 > Please note that this project is in the beginning of its development stages, so there is not an expected stable release of the software at the moment.